jackc/pgx/README.md

 # Pgx

-## Experimental Branch
+## Version 3 Beta Branch

-This is the experimental v3 branch. v2 is the stable branch.
+This is the `v3` branch which is currently in beta.
+General release is planned for July. `v2` is the current release branch. `v3` is considered to be stable in the sense of lack of known bugs, but the API is not considered stable until general release.
+No further changes are planned, but the beta process may surface desirable changes.
+If possible API changes are acceptable, then `v3` is the recommented branch for new development.

 Pgx is a pure Go database connection library designed specifically for PostgreSQL.
 Pgx is different from other drivers such as